lamdan0901/lamdan0901/README.md

 Web Developer
 -------------

-I've been coding for nearly 3 years, mainly in Front-end development with ReactJS.
+I've been coding for over 4 years, mainly in Front-end development with ReactJS.
 I also have some experience in Back-end development as well.

 * 🌍  I'm based in Hanoi
 * ✉️  You can contact me at [holam9120@gmail.com](mailto:holam9120@gmail.com)